jina-ai/jina/README.md

 ### Setup Code Completion in Dev Environments

 When developing Jina applications, you often need to write YAML configs.
-We provide a [JSONSchema](https://json-schema.org/) that offers rich features on code completion, syntax validation, arguments filtering and displaying help text.
-To enable these features, please set up your IDE as following:
+We provide a [JSONSchema](https://json-schema.org/) that offers code completion, syntax validation, members listing and displaying help text.
+To enable these features:

 <table>
   <tr>